 Many parents of four year old Sprouts campers choose MKDC as a “warm-up” before starting school, because of our structured schedule and positive group atmosphere.

 Your young camper will participate in a wide range of activities to spark interest and imagination while developing strong bonds with his/her counsellors and fellow campers.
-Our Dreamworld timeblock was created so that staff can create programming tailored specifically to their campers’ interests.
+Our Dreamworld timeblock was created so that staff can facilitate camper-led play.

 Our low camper to staff ratio means that campers receive lots of individual attention, making our Sprouts & Shoots program the perfect place to experience camp for the first time.